 This tart is to die for.
 I don’t have a story for you and I don’t care.
 This tart is one of the most exquisite things on the planet.
 Takes a little time but well worth it as it’s SCARY good.
 So good that I cut a piece for myself, one for Jimmy and the rest I’m taking to my Greek school class.
 How’s that for starting the week off right?
-This sweet is sorority girl pretty and perfect for a luncheon, baptism or gorgeous spring day.
+This sweet is sorority girl pretty and perfect for a luncheon, baptism or a gorgeous spring day.
 I’ll tell you right from the get-go it’s not my recipe but Ina Garten’s.
 It’s from her Barefoot in Paris book.
 And the recipe’s spot on.
 I’m not crazy about apricot jelly on fruit tarts so I used passion fruit jelly.
 It really brings out the flavors of the strawberries.
 And I didn’t have Crisco just lard in the back of the refrigerator for emergencies.
 Too lazy to accommodate the contents of the refrigerator I used 8 tablespoons of butter instead of 6 and skipped the Crisco all together.
 But other than that I don’t think I made any other changes except I made it in stages.
 I made the cream on Friday, the pastry on Saturday and assembled it today, Monday.
 I have to say I think the cream is better than what you get from a bakery.
 Maybe it’s the Cognac…I don’t know but it’ll make you swoon.
-And the pastry…all buttery and crumbly…oh, sweet baby Jesus!!
+And the pastry…all buttery and crumbly…oh, sweet baby Jesus!
 Every bite was perfection.
-Y’all have just GOT to try this!
+Y’all have just GOT to try this.
 So here goes.
-The cream recipe follows.
+The pastry cream recipe follows.

 Makes 1- 4″X13″ tart or 4 41/2″ tarts